Childcare and School

 Childcare is financed partly by the parents, partly by the municipality.
 Prices differ depending on the municipality, the type of childcare, and the household income.

 Nurseries are for childen between six months and three years of age.
 The staff members are educated to look after the needs of your child.
 Your child will be looked after together with a group of other children at the same age.

-In Denamark, most children go to Kindergarten, also called Børnehave, when they are around three years old.
+In Denmark, most children go to kindergarten, also called børnehave, when they are around three years old.

 A lot of the childcare options are age-integrated institutions, which means that the nursery and kindergarten is located in the same place and under the same name.
 In this case the child does not have to be enrolled for a kindergarten spot, but will automatically go to the kindergarten after the nursery.